Jacobjeevan/Job-Tracker/README.md

 - [x] Initial Deployment
 - [x] Added cleaned up plan
 - [ ] Adding autofill (locations) to add job form
+- [x] Refactor frontend
+  - Functional components, removing Redux and using React context
+- [ ] Decouple and containerize (Docker)
+  - Right now, webpack is used to compile frontend files, which are then served by Django Backend.
+- [ ] Deploy containers on Digital Ocean Droplet using Buddy